Visual processing abnormalities in schizophrenia: Visual backward masking

 In visual backward masking (VBM) a briefly presented target is followed by a mask, which decreases performance on the target.
 VBM is a powerful experiment for schizophrenia research.
 It allows for control over timing at millisecond level, there are well-supported theories of the underlying mechanisms, and it can be easily studied using EEG and fMRI.
 Not only patients but also their unaffected siblings show strong and reproducible masking deficits, thus masking deficits have been suggested as an endophenotype for schizophrenia.

 Trigger hypothesis

 In the early stages of the disease, and in untreated patients, hypersensitivity to low spatial frequencies has been documented.
 During the further course (and medication) of schizophrenia, this hypersensitivity turns into hyposensitivity and begins to affect other spatial frequencies of visual perception.
 Alterations to the visual signal, which are largely inconsistent over the course of schizophrenia (remission and relapse phases), may lead to the formation of inconsistent internal models of the world.
-These signal alterations (noise-to-signal ratios) are associated with fluctuations in Dopamine and Acetylcholin levels, decreased activity of inhibitory GABAergic interneurons, and hypofunction of NMDAr associated with gradual loss of cell populations in the precortical visual circuit.
+These signal alterations (noise-to-signal ratios) are associated with fluctuations in Dopamine and Acetylcholine levels, decreased activity of inhibitory GABAergic interneurons, and hypofunction of NMDAr associated with gradual loss of cell populations in the precortical visual circuit.
 The volatile and noisy signal from the visual periphery may then act as an amplifier of primarily decreased connectivity within frontal areas, which may then prograde retrogradely to lower cortical areas of the visual information processing circuit.